Frequently Asked Questions

 In everyone, stem cells that reside primarily in the bone marrow, leave and circulate in the blood stream at very low levels.
 However, the number of circulating stem cells can be significantly increased by a process called “stem cell mobilization,” which makes bountiful harvesting of stem cells easier and more productive.

-Harvesting of these stem cells is a painless procedure in which the patient’s blood is circulated through a cell-separating machine.
+Harvesting of these stem cells is a relatively painless procedure in which the patient’s blood is circulated through a cell-separating machine.
 This device removes a fraction of the white cells (including the stem cells) and stores them.
-The cells are then frozen at minus 196 degrees centigrade and stored indefinitely.
+The cells are then frozen at below minus 150 degrees celsius and stored indefinitely.
 At a later date—even many years down the road—the stored stem cells can be re-infused safely into the bloodstream.
 The patient’s own stem cells, which are always a 100-percent donor match, naturally migrate to the bone marrow where they multiply and mature into red and white cells and platelets, thereby stimulating and virtually “resetting” the immune system.

 Is this experimental medicine?+